Sinclair81/Homebridge-Logo-Platform/README.md

 - Mathias Küsel for [Node-Snap7](https://github.com/mathiask88/node-snap7)

 ## Known issues ##

+- The plugin does not work with Node.js v19.x and 20.x (node-snap7)
 - The plugin cannot be configured with the Config UI.
 (The settings are too complex.)

 ## Platform Main Configuration Parameters ##